Logo

 Source: Wikipedia

 The Bahraini Dinar is another top performer among world currencies, thanks to its strong financial sector and oil exports.
-It is the second highest currency in the world.
-For reference, when writing this article, BHD/USD = 2.65.
+It is the 2nd highest currency in the world.

 Bahrain has strategically positioned itself as a financial hub in the Gulf region, attracting significant foreign investment, making the Bahraini Dinar the second highest currency in the world.